Call for more information:

 Care Management

-Our Geriatric Social Workers provide an intensive level of support to help local survivors age with dignity and maintain connections to their communities.
-By directly managing and monitoring care, we are able to help Holocaust survivors age in their own homes, and avoid the need to move to an assisted living facility or other institution.
-Our care managers thoroughly assess each survivor’s needs, communicate with doctors, arrange for and monitor reliable caregivers, connect survivors with legal services, and help manage finances.
-We also communicate with family members and help them make important care decisions.
+Our skilled clinicians provide intensive support to help local survivors age with dignity and maintain connections to their communities.
+By directly managing and monitoring care, we can help Holocaust survivors age in their own homes and avoid the need to move to an assisted living facility or other institution.

 Compensation Programs

 Our staff helps survivors navigate the logistical and emotional challenges of applying for restitution benefits.
-In addition to involving substantial documentation, the applications require survivors to detail painful, horrific events and circumstances.
-This process often retriggers trauma and memories.
+In addition to requiring substantial documentation, the applications require survivors to detail painful events and circumstances.
+This process often retriggers trauma and painful memories.
 Our staff skillfully supports survivors as they move through this process to successfully obtain restitution.
-JFCS East Bay is the Claims Conference’s official help center for all restitution matters in Alameda and Contra Costa counties.

 Financial Support

+Elderly survivors are particularly vulnerable.
 Many survivors suffered the loss of family members during the Holocaust, leaving them without adequate family support or financial assistance as they age.
 The lingering effects of the war also made it difficult for some survivors to establish families and livelihoods on their own.
-Elderly survivors are particularly vulnerable; it is estimated that 25 percent of Holocaust survivors live in poverty.
-To support local low-income survivors, JFCS East Bay provides reimbursement for expenses such as dental care, hearing aides, medication, glasses, food, and transportation.

 Café Europa